 Brevin Jordan NFL Draft Profile

-Position: Tight End
+- Position: Tight End

-School: Miami (FL)
+- School: Miami

 Starting for Bishop Gorman at tight end in Las Vegas, Nevada, Jordan found himself on a standout team that was consistently competing in the biggest spots that High School Football had to offer.
 During his entire high school career, Bishop Gorman went to the State Championship every single year.

 Over the next two seasons, Jordan would rack up over 1,500 receiving yards and 21 receiving touchdowns.
-In his Senior season, Jordan put up 1,111 receiving yards and 13 touchdowns.
+In his senior season, Jordan put up 1,111 receiving yards and 13 touchdowns.
 A team captain that year, Jordan led Bishop Gorman to a State Championship where he put up nearly 100 total yards and a rushing touchdown.
 That same year, he received an invitation to the prestigious Under Armour All-America Game to compete with some of the nation’s best recruits.

 A consensus four-star recruit and the top-rated tight end in the 2018 recruiting class, Jordan was sought after by most top programs around the country, including LSU, Florida, Alabama, Georgia, and more.
 Ultimately, Jordan went to “Tight End U” as he committed to Miami.
 Citing their longstanding tradition of producing tight end talent that was routinely selected in the NFL Draft, Brevin Jordan was on his way to South Beach.

 Prior to his Freshman season, Jordan’s dad, Darrell Jordan, tragically passed away from a heart attack.
 A ninth-round pick by the Atlanta Falcons in 1990, Jordan’s father was a linebacker at Northern Arizona and played for Bishop Gorman in the 1980s.
 Jordan is someone who grew up around the game and has football bloodlines.
 His father even helped him pick Miami during his recruiting process.